 Overall this is a really inexpensive way to store 6 months worth of food.
-How much money do you spend on groceries each month?
+How much money do you spend on groceries every 6 months?
 For a family of 6 I’m sure it is several times greater than $1,000.
 Alternatively if this is too time consuming of a process for you, you can elect to buy freeze dried meals that store for decades.
-These are much more expensive options and they generally run around $150 per month per person.
-For a family of 6 this would total $5,400.
+These are much more expensive and can reach $250 per person per month These are pricier but are much easier to implement and to cook with.

 Note: All purpose flour and corn meal does not store nearly as long as whole grains.
 These should be rotated every 5 years to ensure freshness.
 All purpose flour is extremely cheap and is easy to use.
 Most people when baking whole wheat bread will use 25% to 50% all purpose flour with wheat to make the taste closer to “normal” american bread.
 Some food storage experts recommend against storing flour because of this, but I will continue to store flour because it is insanely cheap, cuts out a lot of work, and makes food the kids are more adaptable to.
 Yes, rotating it out every 5 years is a bit of a hassle, bit overall I think it is worth it.

 Bulk Storage: Containers, Bags and Shelving